Dolomite Explorer - Italy

 Don't be like Amelia Edwards and wait 15 years before you visit the Dolomites.
 Come with us on this wonderful adventure into one of the planets most beautiful landscapes.

-Day 1: Arrive in Verona and transfer to accommodation.
+Day 1: Arrive at Verona accommodation.
 Free time.

 Day 5: Passo Monte Croce – Prati di Croda Rossa.
-5 hours (B,L,D)
+5 hours (B,D)

 Day 10: Transfer back to Verona.
 4hrs (B)